 Instructions on how to report a claim, including the person or office to which it must be reported, will be found in your insurance policy.
 You should also review your policy to find out how much and what kind of coverage you have.

 Contact an Attorney

-If you or a loved one has been seriously injured in a truck accident, it is important to contact an attorney as soon as possible.
+If you or a loved one has been seriously injured in a truck accident, it is important to contact a personal injury attorney as soon as possible.
 If you would like to file a lawsuit, it is critical to have an attorney begin investigating the accident and preserving evidence so that it is not lost.
 An attorney can assist you with gathering evidence such as:

 - Information regarding the truck’s condition and maintenance records

 - The speed the truck was traveling at the time of the accident

 - The truck driver’s log book, GPS information and the truck’s “black box”

 - Witness statements from eyewitnesses and first responders

 - The driver’s driving history and whether he or she had any prior accidents